Biblical and Religious Studies (BRS)

 BRS 338 Theological and Sociological Foundations of Evangelism - 3 Hours

 A study of the theology of evangelism and contemporary sociological factors of conversion.
-This course will examine the gospel message and biblical reasons for doing evangelism, as well as consider issues in understanding why people convert in order to formulate an evangelical understanding of evangelism.
-The course will give consideration to contemporary evangelistic methods and evaluate them in light of the material presented in class.
-Students will be challenged to make evangelism a component of daily life whether in a vocational ministry or a secular occupation.
-Delivery mode: Deerfield traditional undergraduate, online.
+Examination of the gospel message and biblical reasons for doing evangelism and consideration of issues in understanding why people convert, in order to formulate an evangelical understanding of evangelism.
+Contemporary evangelistic methods and evaluation of them in light of the material presented in class.
+Students are challenged to make evangelism a component of daily life whether in a vocational ministry or a secular occupation.

 BRS 340X History of Christianity - 3 Hours

 A survey of the history of the Christian church from the New Testament to the present.
 Approximately equal time is spent on the early, medieval, Reformation, and modern periods.
-Offered fall semester in odd-numbered years for Deerfield traditional undergraduate; other modes as scheduled.
 Cross-listed with HI 340X.
-Delivery mode: Deerfield traditional undergraduate, online, Florida undergraduate and Waupun Initiative.

 BRS 350 Topics in Biblical and Religious Studies - 1-3 Hours